British PM calls pensioner 'bigoted' in campaign gaffe

-The two other parties seized on the comments, with Liberal Democrat leader Nick Clegg saying it was "quite right" for Brown to have apologised.
+Britain's other parties seized on the latest comments, with Liberal Democrat leader Nick Clegg saying it was "quite right" for Brown to have apologised.

 "If you're answering peoples' questions, you have got to do so with a sense of respect and whatever you think of them, not insult them," he told Sky News television.

 Conservative finance spokesman George Osborne added Brown "has got a lot of explaining to do."

 But Peter Mandelson, Brown's de facto deputy, said the premier was "deeply upset" over the incident.